istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

     - /docs/tasks/security/mtls-migration/
 ---

-This task shows how to ensure your workloads only communicate in mutual TLS as they are migrated to Istio.
+This task shows how to ensure your workloads only communicate using mutual TLS as they are migrated to Istio.

 Istio by default automatically configures workloads between sidecars in [mutual TLS](/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls).
 By default, Istio configures workloads as `PERMISSIVE` mode.
-When `PERMISSIVE` mode is enabled, a service can take both plain text and mutual TLS traffic.
+When `PERMISSIVE` mode is enabled, a service can accept both plain text and mutual TLS traffic.
 In order to only allow mutual TLS traffic, we need to change to `STRICT` mode.

 You can use the [Grafana dashboard](/docs/tasks/observability/metrics/using-istio-dashboard/) to